A Foodie Guide to Spanish Christmas Food, including Starters, Warm Spanish Food, Desserts & Christmas Desserts

 It is super easy and affordable to make, and once you try it, you must love it.
 It is a great dessert to enjoy the holidays without worries.

-Spanish flan is a must-try item on a Christmas dessert menu.
-It is one of those sweets that makes you jiggle inside, in a positive way.
+One of the must-try items on a Christmas dessert menu is Spanish flan.
+It is one of those sweets that makes you jiggle inside in a positive way.

 It takes only four ingredients to make it, and in less than an hour and a half, you get to enjoy one of the most popular Spanish desserts for Christmas.